Pastou/lawn-mower/README.md

 npm run main
 ```

-NB: If you want to test with a different output: change the '/src/mainInput.txt' file
+NB: If you want to test with a different output: change the '/src/mainInput.txt' file to suit your needs